Itraconazole Generic (Sporanox) for Fungal Infections

 The combination of Itraconazole and either Astemizole or Terfenadine, nonsedating antihistamines, can cause severe cardiac side effects and should be avoided.
 Do not take Itraconazole if you have had an allergic reaction to it.
 People who are allergic to similar antifungals (Ketoconazole, Miconazole, and Fluconazole) may also be allergic to Itraconazole, although cross-reactions are uncommon.
 On rare occasions, Itraconazole causes reversible liver damage.
 It should be used with caution by people who already have liver disease.
 In studies with laboratory animals, Itraconazole caused an increase in lung tumors.

-Generic Sporanox Possible Side Effects
+Possible Side Effects of Sporanox

 - Most common: nausea, vomiting, and rash.